 Ultimately, the impact must be spatial transformation of undesirable settlement patterns emanating from past practices and creation of new sustainable human settlements.
-This is to be achieved through the transformation of sustainable entrenched spatial patterns which have historically exacerbated social inequality and economic inefficiency; to revitalize, renew and redevelop these areas; and to achieve a balance between spatial equity, economic competitiveness, and environmental sustainability.
+This is to be achieved through the transformation of sustainable entrenched spatial patterns which have historically MKLM Draft IDP for FY 2025/2026 72 exacerbated social inequality and economic inefficiency; to revitalize, renew and redevelop these areas; and to achieve a balance between spatial equity, economic competitiveness, and environmental sustainability.